appukuttan-shailesh/CONECT-INT_website/content/event/2025-01-23_INT-Roadmap.md

 ## 17:30 - 18:30 visit of labs

-At the end of the speed dating, we will self-organize 3 groups of less than 4 people and visit three labs:
+At the end of the speed meeting, we will self-organize 3 groups of less than 4 people and visit three labs:

 - Kinarm and Eye tracker  (first floor)
 - Virtual foraging  (first underground floor)